balenamiaa/zi_study/README.md

   "question_type": "written",
   "difficulty": "easy",
-  "question_text": "Explain the concept of photosynthesis in your own words.", "explanation": "Photosynthesis is the process used by plants to convert light energy into chemical energy."
+  "question_text": "Explain the concept of photosynthesis in your own words.", "retention_aid": "Think about how plants make food from sunlight", "explanation": "Photosynthesis is the process used by plants to convert light energy into chemical energy."
 }
 ```